 Bragar Eagel & Squire, P.C.
 Is Investigating FTX, G-III, Bright Green, and CCSI and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against FTX Tokens (CCC: FTT), G-III Apparel Group, Ltd. (NASDAQ: GIII), Bright Green Corporation (NASDAQ: BGXX), and Consensus Cloud Solutions, Inc. (NASDAQ: CCSI).
+NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against FTX Tokens FTT, G-III Apparel Group, Ltd. GIII, Bright Green Corporation BGXX, and Consensus Cloud Solutions, Inc. CCSI.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On November 2, 2022, Coindesk published an article entitled "Divisions in Sam Bankman-Fried's Crypto Empire Blur on His Trading Titan Alameda's Balance Sheet" which revealed alleged issues with Alameda Research and FTX's close relationship and Alameda Research's large FTT holdings.